devorahst/ExampleReadme/README.md

 ## Executable Files

 Most of the repositories in this lab contain a bunch of scripts that perform different functions for the same database.
+This is where to sxplain to functionality of each script.
+For large repositories with multiple subdirectories it may make sense to do this in a different readme for each subdirectory and link them here.

 ### example_script_1.R